 Always Purchase ‘Cruise Cover’

-The most important thing that you need to remember is to buy a policy that includes cruise cover.
-This is often an add-on or a box than you need to tick when purchasing travel insurance.
-Without this addition you would not be covered for any expenses during the trip.
+This is often an add-on or a box that you need to tick when purchasing travel insurance.
+Without this addition, you would not be covered for your trip

 Many websites will ask you if you need cruise cover at the start of the quoting process.
 Do not forget this step!